 - Contact ExpressVPN's Support Team: Lastly, don't forget that ExpressVPN offers 24/7-available support, which is always the fastest way to resolve any issue.
 So, go to ExpressVPN's website, where you can chat with its agents live.

 We offer additional guides related to resolving specific issues with ExpressVPN.
 That said, here's what to do when ExpressVPN connects but doesn't work.
 Also, here's what to do if ExpressVPN doesn't work with Netflix or other streaming apps.

-Of course, you'll want to make sure all your devices are covered.
+Of course, you'll also want to ensure all your devices are covered.
 So, turn to our central guide on how to set up ExpressVPN, with over 60 different devices covered.

-That would be all on how to download, install, and use ExpressVPN on Windows.
+That would be all about how to download, install, and use ExpressVPN on Windows.
 If you have any questions, please post your comment below.
 Thanks for reading!